Vacation savings from Orlando Informer!Save with Orlando Informer!X

 We’ve already gone over a few of these points regarding Endless Summer Resort – Dockside Inn and Suites, but we’re going to do so again, as it doesn’t hurt to have them all collected in one convenient location (nor to repeat some of these finer points).

-The first value hotel (complex) at Universal Orlando delivers guests the lowest resort room rates that Universal has ever offered, but it also means that certain hotel benefits won’t be present, starting with the most important one of them all:
+This Value Inn and Suites hotel at Universal Orlando delivers guests the lowest resort room rates that Universal has ever offered, but it also means that certain hotel benefits won’t be present, starting with the most important one of them all:

 1. Guests staying at the resort will not receive unlimited Express Pass access.
 This is widely regarded as the single best benefit of staying at the three premier properties (Portofino Bay HotelHard Rock Hotel, and Royal Pacific Resort), especially considering that complimentary Express Passes hold a value of up to $170 per person, per day, if you were to purchase them outright.